Start Your Career in One of the Fastest Growing Industries

 The Department of Homeland Security and National Security Agency have designated Liberty University as a National Center of Academic Excellence in Cyber Defense Education for the B.S. in Information Technology with Data Networking and Security Cognate.

-5 of 6 cybersecurity job postings require a degree.
+Five of six cybersecurity job postings require a degree.

 Cybersecurity is one of the highest paying jobs in the IT field.

-Liberty’s cybersecurity programs prepare you for all 3 types of cyber jobs.
+Liberty’s cybersecurity programs prepare you for all three types of cyber jobs.

-More than 285,000 cybersecurity job opportunities are available in the United States.
+More than 285,000 cybersecurity job opportunities are available in the U.S.

 Executive Director for the Center for Cyber Excellence